fujimotos/fujimotos.github.io/docs/_sources/wagner-fischer/index.rst.txt

 not only the memory usage, but also the computation time as well (only a few percent improvement at best, though).

-See the benchmark result in :ref:`benchmark` for more details.
+See the benchmark result below for more details.

 3. How to Reduce Computation Time
 ---------------------------------